 A different communication style involves one-to-many communication.

-Since many command messages can be received in a short period of time, publishing a message to all subscribers for every command message multiplies the incoming load and, as such, is a less than optimal solution.
-A better solution has the publisher rolling up all the changes that occurred in a given period of time into a single published message.
-The appropriate period of time depends on the Service Level Agreement of the publisher and its commitment to the freshness of the data.
-For instance, in the financial domain the publishing period may be 10ms, while in the business of consumer e-commerce, a minute may be acceptable.
+Since many commands may be received in a short period of time, publishing an event to all subscribers for each command may saturate the system with messages, and may not be the best solution.
+A better solution may be to publish a single message as a result of all the commands that were handled over a given period of time.
+The appropriate period of time depends on the Service Level Agreement of the publisher with respect to how soon an event should be published after a given command is handled.
+For example, in a financial domain that may have to be as little as 10 ms, but in an e-commerce, a minute may be acceptable.